GoogleCloudPlatform/pubsub/udfs/README.md

 ## Using the UDFs

 Please clone the repo and use it as a starting point for your Single Message Transforms.
 All UDFs within this repository are maintained in js format.
-This format is used to enable testing and deployment of the UDFs with Pub/Sub SMTs
+This format is used to enable testing and deployment of the UDFs with Pub/Sub SMTs.